 You should buy the Tuft & Needle mattress if:

-- You prefer a medium feel – Tuft & Needle is a 6-6.5 out of 10 on the firmness scale (where 10 is the most firm).
+- You prefer a medium to medium firm feel – Tuft & Needle is a 6-6.5 out of 10 on the firmness scale (where 10 is the most firm).
 Just as with Casper, heavier sleepers may find it closer to that 6.5’ish firmness, while lighter sleepers should find it closer to a 6.

 - You prefer less hug – while the Tuft and Needle does have some sinkage, it is less than Casper (and many others).
 The foams Tuft and Needle uses are not visco elastic, so they don’t hug / contour the same way memory foam will.
 This results in a little more of a floating feel and less hug.